arnisbartusevicius/CSES-Python3-Solutions/README.md

 My answers to the CSES.fi Problem Set Questions written in Python 3.
 ## Feedback

 If you have any feedback, please reach out to me at arnisbartusevicius@proton.me

+Alternatively you can reach out to me on [Discord](https://discord.com/): @_arnis

 ## Authors